بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 5 (represents flies and flying insects)

-8 (I have not created jinns and mankind except to perform ‘ibâdah to me.
-I seek no rizq from them, nor do I ask that they should feed Me.
+11 (I have not created jinns and mankind except to perform ‘ibâdah to Me.
+I seek no rizq from them, nor do I need them to feed Me.
 Surely it is Allah Who is Razzâq, the owner of Power, Who is Matîn.)